dumbo25/restful_api/README.md

-RESTful API client and webserver in python3
+RESTful API webserver in python3

 A more complete description of the project is here: